wachaon/wes/docs/README.en.md

 ```

-Run the following script in the *REP* .
+Run the following script in *REP* .

 ```javascript